-How to Revive a Discontinued PPF Account — Form, Penalty and Steps Slug
+How to Reactivate a Discontinued PPF Account Online — SBI, Post Office & HDFC Steps

 PPF requires a minimum deposit of ₹500 every financial year to keep the account active.
 If you miss even one year, the account is marked discontinued — and you lose the ability to make further deposits, take loans against it, or make partial withdrawals until you revive it.

 The good news is revival is straightforward.
-Here is exactly what happens to a discontinued PPF account, what it costs to revive it, the form you need, and the steps to do it.
+Here is exactly what happens to a discontinued PPF account, what it costs to revive it, the form you need, and the steps to do it — along with the one deadline most people miss.

 What Does "Discontinued" Mean for a PPF Account?